slazav/device2/Readme.md

 * `get_time` -- Get system time (unix seconds with microsecond precision)

 * `use/<device>` -- Use a device in this connection.
-Usually a device is opened (if it is not opened yet) on demand, then `ask` action is called.
+Usually a device is open (if it is not open yet) on demand, then `ask` action is called.
 This action can be used to open and check the device before sending any message to it (e.g. to process errors separately).

 * `release/<device>` -- Notify the server that this device is not going to be used by this connection anymore.
-Device is closed if no other connections use it.
+Device is closed if no other connection uses it.
 Normally devices are closed when session is ended and no other sessions are using the device.

 * `log_start/<device>` -- Any user can see all communications of every device.